 IAFN, the American Nurses Credentialing Center (ANCC), and many state nursing organizations are approved providers of continuing nursing education.
 Information about the organization providing the continuing education credits should be listed in the course brochure.

 All CE events submitted must relate to the appropriate test content outline (SANE-A test content outline for SANE-A renewal, and SANE-P test content outline for SANE-P renewal) which can be found in the Renewal Handbook.
-For example, the SANE-A test content outline has 5 categories listed with specific topics under each category.
-Check the description of the CE activity to see that it falls under one of these categories or the topics listed within each domain.
+For example, the SANE-A test content outline has 5 domains listed with specific topics under each domain.
+Check the description of the CE activity to see that it falls under one of the topics listed within each domain.
 The 5 domains are listed here.

 - Assessment and Documentation